Opinion | Donating vaccines to poorer countries is in the national interest

 Even if you reject this moral claim, the United States has a strong national interest in shortening the global pandemic.
 Letting covid-19 grow relatively uncontested in the developing world would impose a major economic price.
 By one estimate, a longer pandemic could result in $9 trillion in additional economic costs, half of which would be absorbed by wealthier nations.

 But the main risk of a slower global response to covid-19 does not concern economics but evolution.
 Every additional infection is an opportunity for covid-19 to develop variants that evade our current tools to fight the disease.
-The varient first identified in South Africa seems to be more transmissible.
-The varient first seen in Brazil may be more lethal.
+The variant first identified in South Africa seems to be more transmissible.
+The variant first seen in Brazil may be more lethal.
 The next variant could be worse.
 A slow global reaction to covid-19 has the potential to complicate the response within every nation.

-And there is an additional American interest at stake.
+And there is an additional U.S. interest at stake.
 Much of our aid activity in other countries, particularly in Africa, concerns global health.
-Through the President’s Emergency Plan for AIDS Relief (PEPFAR), the United States has confronted a cruel and aggressive pandemic, helped save millions of lives and gained considerable reputational benefit.
+Through the President’s Emergency Plan for AIDS Relief, the United States has confronted a cruel and aggressive pandemic, helped save millions of lives and gained considerable reputational benefit.
 People in other countries tend to like you when your save their lives and the lives of their children.

 What message will it send if the United States doesn’t show up in the early response to another cruel and aggressive pandemic?
 The nation has the potential to squander a great deal of accumulated goodwill.
 And this strategic risk is highlighted by the dose donations being made by China, Russia and India around the world.